Due: Mon Jan 21 11:59 pm

 long but you can assume the value of the operands will always be within the representable range for a

-There are two important restrictions on the code you write for this problem:
+There are three important restrictions on the code you write for this problem (these restrictions apply only to this program, and not others):

-- No relational operators, no math.h functions.
-Your code is prohibited from making any use of the relational operators.
-This means absolutely no use of
+math.hfunctions.
+You are prohibited from making any use of the relational operators.
+This means no use of

 math.hlibrary (e.g no

 - No special cases based on bitwidth.
 Whether the value of bitwidth is 4, 64, or something in between, your functions must use one unified code path to handle any/all values of bitwidth without special-case handling.
-No use of
+You should not use

 if switch ?:to divide the code into different cases based on the value of bitwidth.
 This doesn't mean that you can't use conditional logic (such as to separately handle overflow or non-overflow cases), but conditionals that dispatch based on the value of bitwidth or make a special case out of one or more bitwidths are disallowed.

-A solution that violates either restriction will receive zero credit, so please verify your approach is in compliance!
+A solution that violates any of these restrictions will receive zero credit, so please verify your approach is in compliance!

-Let's trace how one generation advances to the next.
-A cell and its two neighbors form a "neighborhood".
+Let's review how one generation advances to the next.
+As mentioned in the book sections, a cell and its two neighbors form a "neighborhood".
 A neighborhood is effectively a 3-bit number, a value from 0 to 7.
 Consider a live cell with a live left neighbor and an empty right neighbor.
 The cell's neighborhood in binary is

 110, which is the 3-bit number 6.
 The ruleset dictates whether a cell with neighborhood 6 will be live or empty in the next generation.
 A ruleset is represented as an 8-bit number, one bit for each of the 8 possible neighborhood configurations.
 Let's say the ruleset is 77.
 The number 77 expressed in binary is

 01001101.
-Because the bit at position 6 (note: position 0 -> least significant) of the ruleset is 1, this cell will be live in the next generation.
-Are you getting the sense there will be much binary data to practice your bitwise ops on for this problem?
+Because the bit at position 6 (note: position 0 refers to the least significant bit) of the ruleset is 1, this cell will be live in the next generation.

 automata program animates an elementary cellular automaton starting from the initial generation and applying a specified ruleset through a number of iterations.
-In the output, each line represents one generation.
+It stops early if the generations do not change.
+In the output, each line represents one generation, going from the first generation at the top to the last generation at the bottom.
 Below shows a sample run of the program for ruleset 77:

 $ ./automata 77 + ++++++++++++++++++++++++++++++ + +++++++++++++++++++++++++++++++ + + + + + + ++++++++++++++++++++++++++ + + + +++++++++++++++++++++++++++ + + + + + + + + + + + + ++++++++++++++++++++++ + + + + + +++++++++++++++++++++++ + + + + + + + + + + + + + + + + + + ++++++++++++++++++ + + + + + + + +++++++++++++++++++ + + + + + + + + + + + + + + + + + + + + + + + + ++++++++++++++ + + + + + + + + + +++++++++++++++ + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + ++++++++++ + + + + + + + + + + + +++++++++++ + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + ++++++ + + + + + + + + + + + + + +++++++ + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + ++ + + + + + + + + + + + + + + + +++ + + + + + + + + + + + + + + ++ + + + + + + + + + + + + + + + + + + + + + + + +